 $ n98-magerun2.phar dev:module:create --add-all Atwix Example Created directory: /Users/mitry/Sites/atwix-mage2/app/code/Atwix/Example Created directory: /Users/mitry/Sites/atwix-mage2/app/code/Atwix/Example/etc Created directory: /Users/mitry/Sites/atwix-mage2/app/code/Atwix/Example/Block Created directory: /Users/mitry/Sites/atwix-mage2/app/code/Atwix/Example/Helper Created directory: /Users/mitry/Sites/atwix-mage2/app/code/Atwix/Example/Model Created directory: /Users/mitry/Sites/atwix-mage2/app/code/Atwix/Example/Setup/ Created file: /Users/mitry/Sites/atwix-mage2/app/code/Atwix/Example/registration.php Created file: /Users/mitry/Sites/atwix-mage2/app/code/Atwix/Example/etc/module.xml Created file: /Users/mitry/Sites/atwix-mage2/app/code/Atwix/Example/etc/config.xml Created file: /Users/mitry/Sites/atwix-mage2/app/code/Atwix/Example/etc/di.xml Created file: /Users/mitry/Sites/atwix-mage2/app/code/Atwix/Example/etc/events.xml Created file: /Users/mitry/Sites/atwix-mage2/app/code/Atwix/Example/etc/crontab.xml

-As well as n98-magerun, the new n98-magerun2 can download and install Magento 2.
+Just like n98-magerun, the new n98-magerun2 can download and install Magento 2.
 Here is this command:

 Let’s try it out: